Get your Associate of Arts transfer degree in Communication and build a foundation of skills that will help you succeed in any career.

 - Critically analyze messages and engage in active listening

-- Utilize communication to embrace difference with respect to culture and gender
+- Utilize communication to embrace differences with respect to culture and gender

 For more information about this transfer degree please refer to the Colorado Department of Higher Education website.